edelweiss CAD/CAM BLOCK

 How should the tooth surface be pretreated prior to cementation?

 During adhesive luting/cementing protocol, thorough isolation of the operating field, preferably with a rubber dam or alternatively with cotton rolls and a saliva ejector should be obtained.
 The tooth surface should be cleaned using a polishing brush and an oil- and fluoride- free cleaning paste and rinsed with water spray.
 The area is lightly dried with water- and oil-free air and over-drying should be avoided.
-37% phosphoric acid gel is applied to the prepared enamel and then allowed to flow onto the prepared dentine.
-The etchant should be left to react on the enamel for 15–30 seconds and on the dentine for 10–15 seconds and rinsed thoroughly with water and gently dry with compressed air.
+37 % phosphoric acid gel is applied to the prepared enamel and then allowed to flow onto the prepared dentin.
+The etchant should be left to react on the enamel for 15–30 seconds and on the dentin for 10–15 seconds and rinsed thoroughly with water and gently dry with compressed air.
 Starting with the enamel, the tooth surfaces to be treated are coated with Dentine Bonding Agent/Adhesive.
 The adhesive must be gently scrubbed into the tooth surface for at least 20 seconds and light cured as per manufacturer’s instructions.

 Can edelweiss CAD/CAM restorations be repaired or modified?